rasyidrafi/rawroute/README.md

 Providers, upstream API keys, and models are configured independently.
 A provider can own multiple enabled API keys; shared Redis routing keeps sessions sticky while distributing new work by RPM and concurrency capacity.

+## Workspaces

+Workspaces provide independent data scopes inside the same RawRoute deployment and Firestore database.
+Each workspace has its own gateway API keys, providers, provider credentials, models, aliases, usage, budgets, pricing, Codex accounts, routing state, session affinity, and console logs.

+Gateway clients continue using the same API endpoints.
+The supplied gateway API key identifies its owning workspace, and RawRoute loads configuration and records usage only within that workspace.
+Gateway API-key values are globally unique across all workspaces; attempting to reuse a value returns a conflict.

+The `Default` workspace always exists and cannot be renamed or deleted.
+Existing installations require no data migration: current Firestore data remains attached to `Default` in its legacy collections, while newly created workspaces use scoped subcollections under `<prefix>_workspaces/{workspaceId}`.

+Administrators can create, switch, rename, and delete workspaces from the dashboard sidebar.
+New workspaces start empty.
+The selected admin workspace is persisted in the browser and sent to admin APIs through the `x-rawroute-workspace-id` header.
+The public usage dashboard also has a workspace selector and defaults to `Default`.

 ## Native endpoints

 | Protocol | Endpoint |